abstratt/textuml/docs/install.md

 Manually download the [repository](https://dl.bintray.com/abstratt-oss/abstratt-oss/com/abstratt/mdd/com.abstratt.mdd.oss.repository/2.10.0/com.abstratt.mdd.oss.repository-2.10.0.zip), save the ZIP file to your local disk, then follow method 2 using the local file as the update site.

 Keep in mind that by doing this you will lose the advantage of automatically getting future updates.
-You will need to repeat this step manuall in order to get a newer build.
+You will need to repeat this step manually in order to get a newer build.

 Further steps for graphical diagram rendering
 ---------------------------------------------